I heard the myUFL systems use “role–based security.” What does that mean?

 How do I become a Department Security Administrator?

-A completed DSA Authorization Form must be signed by a Vice President, Dean, Director or Department Chairman to appoint or terminate a DSA.
+A completed DSA Authorization Form, located on our forms page, must be signed by a Vice President, Dean, Director or Department Chairman to appoint or terminate a DSA.
 Please send the completed and signed form to the Enterprise Systems Security Team at the address printed at the bottom of the form.
 Upon receiving the form, an Enterprise Systems security team member will contact the new DSA to arrange a time to attend the mandatory DSA training course.
 After completing the course, the DSA will then have access to the Access Request System (ARS) in the myUFL portal.

 How can I tell which Department IDs have been assigned to me?